matatk/agrip/ldl/tutorial.md

 * Unless you add enough deathmatch player start points, you will have great problems running the map in deathmatch mode, as all of the bots will try to spawn out of one start point.
 You'll read later how to add start points.

-   FIXME
-   For now, be aware that the map test script/batch file is provided so that you can test your maps in non-deathmatch mode.
+   For now, be aware that the *AudioQuake* launcher and the LDL command-line tools open your maps in non-deathmatch mode.
 For that to work, you have to have one—and only one—`info_player_start` entity in your map.
 Again, more on this later.

 ## Example 1: Hello, world!